mthon/mirlo/README.md

 * Cluster proteins using BLAST and MCL.

-* Identify single-copy gene families from the clusters.
+* Identify single-copy gene families (clusters.)

 * Align each single-copy family using MAFFT

 * Construct a phylogenetic tree of each family using PhyML and compute SH-like support values for each branch.

-* Compute a 'phylogenetic signal' for each by computing the mean SH-like values for all branches in each tree.
+* Compute a 'phylogenetic signal' for each family by computing the mean SH-like values for all branches in each tree.
+This step is inspired by Salichos L, and Rokas A: Inferring ancient divergences requires genes with strong phylogenetic signals.
+Nature 2013, 497:327–331.
+The authors show that genes with higher phylogenetic signals have phylogenies that are more congruent with the species tree.
+Here, I use SH-like support values instead of bootstrap values because they are much faster to compute.

 What mirlo does NOT do:

 * It does not edit the alignments

-* it does not construct a phylogenetic tree from the concatenated alignment.
+* It does not construct a phylogenetic tree from the concatenated alignment.

+Mirlo is a work in progress.

 Contact
 -------